Part-Aware Fine-grained Object Categorization using Weakly Supervised Part Detection Network: Related Works

 Based on off-the-shelf object proposal methods (e.g., SS \cite{selectivesearch}), multi-scale part proposals are generated in \cite{weaklysupervised} at regular spatial grids of object proposals.
 These part proposals are then clustered from which useful ones are selected, in a weakly supervised manner, by measuring their importance scores for fine-grained categorization.
 Xiao {\it et al.} \cite{theapplication} also use image-level supervision and patch clustering to identify discriminative parts from patch proposals: a classifier of the entry-level category is first trained and used to filter out background patches; spectral clustering is then applied to the remaining patches to learn part detectors (e.g., cluster centers), which are further used to select discriminative parts from patch proposals; final classification is performed using features of the detected parts.
-Image-level supervision and object-part spatial constraint are applied to select the discriminative part proposals in \cite{opaddl}, and then neural clustering clusters selected proposals into semantic parts: a pre-trained entry level classifier is fine-tuned on target data and used to filter out noisy patches; object level bounding boxes are obtained by class activation mapping (CAM) \cite{zhou2016detection} and used to further refine the selected proposals; part detectors, which are obtained by performing clustering on the neurons of a middle layer in the classification model, cluster selected proposals into diverse semantic parts.
-In \cite{lookcloser}, multi-scale attention mechanism is employed into classification networks in order to guide deep feature learning to focus on discriminative (species-specific) regions, where starting from the full image, a hierarchy of three-level region scales are gradually attended and their features are extracted for classification.
+Image-level supervision and object-part spatial constraint are applied to select the discriminative part proposals in \cite{opaddl}, and then neural clustering clusters selected proposals into semantic parts: a pre-trained entry level classifier is fine-tuned on target data and used to filter out noisy patches; object-level bounding boxes are obtained by class activation mapping (CAM) \cite{zhou2016detection} and used to further refine the selected proposals; part detectors, which are obtained by performing clustering on the neurons of a middle layer in the classification model, cluster selected proposals into diverse semantic parts.
+Zhang {\emph{et al.}} \cite{pdfs,picking_journal} learn initial part detectors from distinctive region proposals by measuring activation outputs of network neurons; the detectors are refined via iterative alternation between new distinctive sample mining and part model retraining; neural activations are pooled into the final representation via a spatially weighted combination of Fisher Vectors coding, which considers the importance of each activation.
+In \cite{lookcloser}, multi-scale attention mechanism is employed into classification networks in order to guide deep feature learning to focus on discriminative (species-specific) regions, where starting from the full image, a hierarchy of three-level region scales are gradually attended, and their features are extracted for classification.
 Fine-grained categorization is obtained by integrating the information of three scale regions.
 In \cite{dvan}, a diversified LSTM based attention model is proposed that aims to learn a diverse set of discriminative region attentions, so that classification among fine-grained categories can rely more on features of these attended regions.
 In \cite{macnn}, multiple part attentions are generated by clustering, weighting from spatially-correlated convolutional channels.
 Part-level patches of each part and object-level images are taken as input to train individual part-CNN.
 The features of each part and object image of the part-CNNs are concatenated together for final classification.
-In \cite{surrogate-part-features}, activation values of feature maps are defined as assignment strengths for surrogate parts and the part-level features are generated within the Bag-of-Words framework.
+In \cite{surrogate-part-features}, activation values of feature maps are defined as assignment strengths for surrogate parts, and the part-level features are generated within the Bag-of-Words framework.
 Multi-scale and multi-position part features are obtained with the scale pooling and sub-region partition schemes on the feature maps respectively.
 The final image prediction is the product of the global image prediction and the part-level prediction achieved by averaging the parts' features.